ftomazi/Bike_Meter/README.md

 How this sistem work.

-I use a ESP8266 built in wifi connection and driver to e-paper 2.9 inch color waveshare, infos are showed in real time (rate update minimum is 16s) to biker while ride in your home, also send a complete infos via wifi conection to some server in cloud.
+I use an ESP8266 built in wifi connection and driver to e-paper 2.9 inch color waveshare, infos are showed in real time (rate update minimum is 16s) to biker while ride in your home, also send a complete infos via wifi conection to some server in cloud.

 Steps to work

 turn on via usb, the lcd show title and stay waiting until 60s to wifi connect. if not connect it start works and can init ride.
 I read turns in bike to meassure speed and range,  the power is meassures at all cicles, and speed is calculate a medium in some turns (can change is value)

-was created a table com power to ride by each speed affering power consuption for this home trainer (can ajust by var).
+was created a table of powers in each speed, affering power consuption for this home trainer (can ajust by var).

 well, after done you can do a good traines in our home, and can see yor improvements in your trainer.